Microsoft DOS unformat command

 Additional information

-This program was designed only to be run in MS-DOS versions 5.0 to 6.22.
-If you have upgraded to Windows 95, Windows 98, Windows NT, or any other operating system, this command does not restore any information and can cause additional problems.
+This program was designed run only in MS-DOS versions 5.0 to 6.22.
+If you have upgraded to Windows 95 or any subsequent version, this command does not restore any information and can cause additional problems.